 Notice of Allowance Fees

-Trademark registration applications that are filed on an intent-to-use basis do not result in registration of the mark until the applicant files a Statement of Use in response to a Notice of Allowance.
-As discussed above, applicants must either file a Statement of Use within six months of receiving a Notice of Allowance, or file an extension.
-Applicants may continually extend the deadline in six-month periods so long as the Statement of Use is filed within three years of the date on which the Notice of Allowance was issued.
-The fee for filing a Statement of Use is $100 per class, and the fee for filing an extension is $150 per class.
-In addition, attorney fees will accrue for the costs of preparing each filing.
+Trademark registration applications filed on an intent-to-use basis do not result in registration of the mark until the applicant files a Statement of Use in response to a Notice of Allowance.
+As discussed above, applicants must either file a Statement of Use within six months of receiving a Notice of Allowance or file an extension.
+Applicants may continually extend the deadline in six-month periods, as long as the Statement of Use is filed within three years of the date the Notice of Allowance was issued.
+There are fees associated with filing a Statement of Use and filing an extension, both per class.
+Additionally, attorney fees will accrue for the costs of preparing each filing.
 For current USPTO fee rates and our exact fees, please contact us or visit the USPTO website.

 Following initial registration of a mark, registrants must periodically submit filings and pay fees to the USPTO to maintain the mark’s registered status.
 The first filing is due between the fourth and fifth year after registration: registrants must submit a Section 8 Declaration of Use, which demonstrates that the mark is still being used in commerce.
-The fee for filing a Section 8 Declaration of Use is $100 per class.
-At the same time, registrants also have an option to file a Section 15 Declaration of Incontestability, which costs $200 per class to file.
-A second Section 8 affidavit and a Section 9 renewal are required to be filed between the ninth and tenth year following registration.
-The fees for filing a Section 9 Renewal are $300 per class for online renewals and $400 per class for paper submissions.
+There is a fee associated with filing a Section 8 Declaration of Use per class.
+At the same time, registrants also have an option to file a Section 15 Declaration of Incontestability, which has an additional filing fee per class.
+A second Section 8 affidavit and a Section 9 renewal are required to be filed between the ninth and tenth year following registration, both with their respective fees per class.
 From that point forward, registrants are required to submit the Section 8 and 9 documents every ten years.
 For current USPTO fee rates and our exact fees, please contact us or visit the USPTO website.